 As you can see, you could make this stir fry recipe with chicken and the macros for the whole recipe would be almost identical.
 But pork tenderloin is a nice change up if you’re getting bored with chicken.

-The recipe calls for 20 ounces (567g), but a typical cylinder of pork tenderloin weighs around a pound and a quarter (20 oz).
-But if it’s 1.4 or 1.5 pounds I still use the whole thing.
+The recipe calls for 20 ounces (567g), but a typical cylinder of pork tenderloin weighs anywhere from a pound and a quarter (20 oz) to a pound and a half (24oz).
+If it’s 1.5 pounds I still use the whole thing.
 The recipe will come out virtually the same, I’ll just enjoy eating more protein.

 If you use 24 ounces of tenderloin, it will bump the protein from 32 to 38 grams per serving – closer to what a big muscle-seeking dude might want.
 But for practical purposes, I don’t leave a small portion unused, I just use the whole package.
 Ideally when I shop I simply look for the portion closest to the amount I want in the whole recipe.